-Recommended Actions Related Possible Funding Timeline (Based on PY 2020 Proposed PY 2020 Milestones Impediments Sources Program Years) Actions b.
-Provide fair housing and HCDD housing program information to residents conform 500,000 residents, of their fair housing rights, the fair housing complaint process, tenant and andlord relations, and HCDD's general programs.
-The putreach will likely consist of direct mailings, social media, print advertisements, informational brochures, and presentations.
-This action will address the lack of anowledge of existing fair housing and housing resources by creating an array of targeted marketing for groups that have little or no knowledge of fair housing rights, fair housing laws, or HCDD housing programs.
-2. Lack of Knowledge about Fair Housing 7.
-Lack of Access to Financial Education / Discriminatory Banking Practices 12.
-Lack of Communication between government and residents CDBG: Staff Time CDBG: Outreach Materials Start: 2020 Complete: Ongoing Reach 100,000 people with fair housing information HCDD reached 648,524 people with fair housing information.
-Priority: High 4.
-Preserve affordable housing units HCDD will fund the preservation of at least 30 affordable housing rental units through the Multifamily Housing Development Program.
+Recommended Actions Related Possible Funding Timeline (Based on PY 2020 Proposed PY 2020 Milestones 3.
+Provide fair housing and HCDD housing program information to residents a) HCDD will create a fair housing outreach plan to inform 500,000 residents, of their fair housing rights, the fair housing complaint process, tenant and landlord relations, and HCDD's general programs.
+The outreach will likely consist of direct mailings, social media, print advertisements, informational brochures, and presentations.
+This action will address the lack of knowledge of existing fair housing and housing resources by creating an array of targeted marketing for groups that have little or no knowledge of fair housing rights, fair housing laws, or HCDD housing programs.
+Impediments 2.
+Lack of Knowledge about Fair Housing 7.
+Lack of Financial Education 12.
+Lack of Communication between government and residents Sources CDBG: Staff Time CDBG: Outreach Materials Program Years) Start: 2020 Complete: Ongoing Actions • Reach 100,000 people with fair housing information HCDD reached 88,620 people with fair housing information.
+4. Preserve affordable housing units HCDD will fund the preservation of at least 30 affordable housing rental units through the Multifamily Housing Development Program.
 This action will preserve the supply of existing affordable housing for low- and moderate-income households, addressing the lack of quality affordable housing options for members of protected classes.
-3. Lack of Housing Affordability and Options CDBG HOME TIRZ Bond Start: 2020 Complete: Ongoing Request to extend affordability periods of expiring affordable multifamily homes HCDD requested to extend the affordability periods for 2 expiring affordable multifamily homes.
-Priority: High Create affordable housing units HCDD will fund the creation of 1,500 new affordable lousing rental units using entitlement and DR funding brough the Multifamily Housing Development Program and Small Rental Development Program.
-This action will expand the supply of affordable lousing for low- and moderate-income families, addressing the lack of affordable housing options for numbers of protected classes.
-3. Lack of Housing Affordability and Options CDBG HOME TIRZ Bond Start: 2020 Complete: Ongoing Create 75 affordable housing rental units HCDD rehabilitated 98 rental housing units.
-Priority: High
+3. Lack of Housing Affordability and Options CDBG HOME TIRZ Bond Start: 2020 Complete: Ongoing Request to extend affordability periods of expiring affordable multifamily homes HCDD requested to extend the affordability periods for 2 expiring affordable multifamily homes 5.
+Create affordable housing units HCDD will fund the creation of 1,500 new affordable housing rental units using entitlement and DR funding through the Multifamily Housing Development Program and Small Rental Development Program.
+This action will expand the supply of affordable housing for low- and moderate-income families, addressing the lack of affordable housing options for members of protected classes.
+3. Lack of Housing Affordability and Options CDBG HOME TIRZ Bond Start: 2020 Complete: Ongoing Create 75 affordable housing rental units HCDD rehabilitated 98 rental housing units Priority: High